 Successful treatment that promotes long-term sobriety will likely need to incorporate several components including detoxification, counseling, medications, therapy, and more.
 It should also be noted that recovery is not always successful on the first try.
 In fact, many patients require multiple courses of treatment before they are able to make a full recovery.

 Most drug and alcohol treatments will utilize detoxification programs and behavioral counseling programs.
-During detoxifications, patients will go through likely a multi-day process to help them get through the withdrawal symptoms of their respective drug safely.
-During this time they will be medically supervised and may be given medication to help safely wean them past their addiction problems.
-Detox if done at the very beginning of treatment so that withdrawal symptoms do not interfere with other parts of treatment such as behavioral therapy sessions.
+During detoxification, patients will go through a multi-day process to help them get through the withdrawal symptoms of their respective drug safely.
+During this time, they will be medically supervised and may be given medication to help safely wean them past their addiction problems.
+Detox, if done at the very beginning of treatment, prevents the process of withdrawal from interfering with other parts of treatment such as behavioral therapy sessions.

 During behavioral therapy sessions, patients will either go through group counseling or individual therapy programs to help teach them about the processes and details of addiction.
 During these sessions, patients will work with practitioners to identify triggers that could induce a relapse.
 These sessions are incredibly important as they will continue to help a patient long after they have left the facility.

-Speaking of leaving the facility, many inpatient drug and alcohol rehabilitation facilities have discharge plans in place to help patients adjust to their new sober life gradually.
-For some, this means an intensive outpatient program that includes multiple hours of therapy and counseling for three to four days a week following release from the inpatient facility.
+Speaking of leaving the facility, many inpatient drug and alcohol rehabilitation facilities have discharge plans in place to help patients adjust to their new, sober life gradually.
+For some, this means an intensive outpatient program of therapy and counseling for three to four days a week following release from the inpatient facility.